coolka1234/PostgresSQL-Queries-MPK/README.md

-Set of queries for MPK relational postgreSQL project.
+Set of queries for MPK relational PostgreSQL project.